wangxl12/DataStructure_Algorithms/README.md

 # DataStructure_Algorithms
+Nothing special in readme ... in this repository i just review all the datastructure as well as algorithms needed in graduate MBA
-...or create a new repository on the command line
+## ...or create a new repository on the command line

 `echo "# -" >> README.md`